ANOVA (Analysis of Variance)

 Tukey HSD Post-Hoc Comparisons

-The ANOVA F-test determines whether at least one group mean differs from the others, but does not show how large the difference is for each pair.
+The ANOVA table decomposes overall variation among groups, but does not show how large the difference is for each pair.
 Tukey HSD post-hoc comparisons estimate the mean difference and its simultaneous confidence interval for every pair of groups, allowing you to assess the magnitude and precision of each pairwise difference.

-For one-way ANOVA, Tukey HSD is computed automatically regardless of the F-test result.
+For one-way ANOVA, Tukey HSD is computed automatically.
 The Tukey-Kramer method is used, which handles unequal group sizes.
+Tukey HSD is not available for two-way ANOVA.

 Tukey HSD constructs simultaneous confidence intervals for all pairwise mean differences.
 It controls the family-wise error rate, reducing the inflation of false positives compared to running individual t-tests for each pair.